-While lane closure activity will be stopped, workers will still be on site in many construction zones, and drivers are urged to obey posted speed limits.
-Drivers convicted of speeding in work zones where workers are present face a fine of $250 to $500, plus court fees and possible increased insurance premiums.
+While all lane closure activity will be stopped, workers may be on site in some construction zones.
+Long-term lane closures will also remain in place on some construction projects for motorists’ safety.
+Motorists are reminded to drive safely and obey the posted speeds, especially in work zones.
+Drivers convicted of speeding in work zones where workers are present face a fine of up to $500, plus court fees and possible increased insurance premiums.

 The Tennessee Department of Safety and Homeland Security and TDOT are partnering with law enforcement across the state for the I-40 Challenge, with the goal of having zero fatalities on the 455 miles of I-40 in Tennessee.
 On the peak travel days of Wednesday, Nov.
 22, and Sunday, Nov.
 26, the Tennessee Highway Patrol will have troopers stationed every 20 miles on I-40, along with increased law enforcement on all highways.